 Attracting skilled workers in varied fields represents an important interest to all European countries, including Malta.
 The IT and the financial services sectors are quite prolific and prosperous in Malta, the authorities being interested in gaining and attracting experienced workers from around the world.
 If you want to immigrate to Malta as a skilled worker, we invite you to talk to our team of immigration lawyers in Malta and find out all the requirements.
-Our team can help you obtain the necessary visas for Malta and a residence permit in Malta.
+Our team can help you obtain the necessary visas for Malta and immigrate to Malta.

 What is a skilled worker?